CaitlinMarieCacciatore/Ekphrasis/README.md

 # Ekphrasis

-A digital Open Educational Resource (OER) about ekphrastic poetry, primarily housed on <a href= "https://cuny.manifoldapp.org/projects/ekphrasis"> CUNY Manifold.</a>
+"Ekphrasis: An Exploration of Poetry Inspired by Art" is a digital, interdisciplinary Open Educational Resource (OER) about ekphrastic poetry, primarily housed on <a href= "https://cuny.manifoldapp.org/projects/ekphrasis"> CUNY Manifold.</a>

 This GitHub repository collects documents authored by Caitlin Cacciatore in editable Word Document format as well as a stable PDF format.
 These documents are available under the name "Ekphrasis."